silscript/front-end-intro/README.md

 - A host (serves the pages for one or more websites).
 - We will be using [BitBalloon](https://www.bitballoon.com/)!
 It's free!

-## Hyper Text Markup Language (1hr)
+## Hyper Text Markup Language
 HTML is a markup language for describing webpages.
 For example, let's visit the Google website!
 We will be using the developer tools to inspect the webpage.
-At the end of the day, a wesbite is just content!
+At the end of the day, a website is just content!

 - Display elements in the developer tools.
 - Let's create a rudimentary website!
 Add your own content and have fun!